Sethi Town (Haji Camp): Geographical location

-Sethi Town is the first Union Council of Pakistan because it is represented in the legislative assembly as UC1, PK1, NA1.
+Sethi Town is the first Union Council of Pakistan because it is represented in the UC-1, PK-1, NA-1 electoral constituencies at different tiers of government.
 The township is located at the east of Peshawar city, exactly at its entrance.
 At its south-east, the three main routes GT Road, Ring Road, Peshawar and Motorways of Pakistan join.
 This renders the township as strategically important area.

 Ethnic groups and cultural diversity

 Ethnic groups in Sethi Town (Haji Camp) include Pakhtuns, Hindkowans & Afghan refugees, especially Hazaras and Tajiks.
 More than 99% of the population of Sethi Town is Muslim.
 This endows the township with a substantial cultural diversity.
 In a single street, it is common to find people speaking Urdu, Pashto, Hindko and Farsi.
 The famous tribe of Khalisa are the descendants of Abdul Qadir Khan and his sons Abdul Jalil Khan and Abdul Rashid Khan.

 History

 This township was mainly developed in early 90s after the settlement of Afghan refugees in this area.
 This also resulted in an increase of the rent in the region.
 However, most of the residents of this township are now Pakistanis.